With lockdowns ending around the world, many countries have started to ease border restrictions and reopen for international tourists.

 As of June, Cyprus is now open for many international tourists.

-If you are arriving from a country on one of the two lists, you will need to know the protocols for entry.
+If you are arriving from a country on one of the two lists, you will need to know the protocols for entry into Cyprus

-June 1st the announcement was made by the Ministry of Health that from June 15th onward, EU citizens arriving from countries with a low risk can enter the Czech Republic without a test or quarantine period.
+As of July 15 onward, certain EU nations and approved third-party nations with a low risk can enter the Czech Republic without a test or quarantine period.

 The list of countries that can enter the Czech Republic for tourism is dynamic and is updated at weekly intervals according to current epidemiological situations, categorizing low to high risk.

 Here is the full list of which countries can visit the Czech Republic